Chinese City Of Wuhan Enacts City-Wide Lockdown In Attempt To Quarantine Deadly Coronavirus

 Special police forces have been dispatched to enforce the transport blockades.

-Despite the government’s attempts to quarantine the virus, residents believe that the actions are too little, too late.
+Despite the attempts to quarantine the virus, residents believe that the actions are too little, too late.

 Xiao, a 26-year-old primary school teacher in Wuhan, commented on the lockdown.